Pat Freiermuth Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 Matchup vs. Cincinnati

-- In his one matchup against the Bengals, Freiermuth's 22 receiving yards total is 17.5 less than his over/under for Sunday's game (39.5).
+- Freiermuth's 22 receiving yards in his one matchup against the Bengals are 18.5 fewer than his over/under for Sunday's game.

-- Freiermuth caught a touchdown pass in that matchup against the Bengals.
+- Freiermuth caught a touchdown pass in that outing against the Bengals.

-- The 269.7 yards per game the Bengals are conceding through the air makes them the NFL's 23rd-ranked pass defense.
+- The 269.7 passing yards the Bengals allow per game makes them the NFL's 23rd-ranked pass defense this season.

-- The Bengals' defense is third in the league, allowing 1.3 passing touchdowns per game.
+- With 13 passing TDs conceded this season, the Bengals defense is ranked third in the league.

 Recent Performances

-- In last week's game against the Chargers, Freiermuth was targeted seven times and racked up four catches for 11 yards and scored one touchdown.
+- Freiermuth put together an 11-yard performance against the Chargers last week on four catches while being targeted seven times and scoring one touchdown.

-- Freiermuth has 14 receptions (on 22 targets) for 85 yards and three touchdowns over his last three games, averaging 28.3 yards per game.
+- Freiermuth's 14 receptions have led to 85 yards (28.3 per game) and three touchdowns during his last three games.
+He was targeted 22 times.

 Freiermuth's Pittsburgh Teammates